Update: Read our newer related article revealing that 30,000 new Kindle ebooks were published on the Amazon Kindle Store in only four days.

 To put things in perspective though, it is still a very long way to go for ebooks to equal the number of books Amazon has available for sale.

-Related reading: Update – There are now over 6 million ebooks in the Kindle Store, and the number is rising by the day.
+Related reading: Update – There are now over 6 million ebooks in the Kindle Store, and the number is rising rapidly by the day.